Study in Scotland

 3. universities’ focus on employability

 Choosing where to study is a very personal decision.
-Scotland offers so much choice within its 19 distinctive institutions.
+Scotland offers so much choice among its 19 distinctive institutions.
 We boast some of the world’s oldest and most prestigious as well as the finest modern institutions.
 The sector offers broad-based degree programmes as well as a highly specialist Conservatoire, art school and agricultural college.

 Our universities are proud to welcome students from Scotland, the rest of the UK, Europe and the rest of the world.